Federated Data-Efficient Instruction Tuning for Large Language Models: Related Work

-Federated tuning for LLMs is gaining widespread attention as it enables the utilization of edge-side data without direct access.
-Given the large number of parameters in LLMs, many studies have developed tuning methods based on PEFT techniques to reduce memory footprint and the communication cost of transmitting the optimized model parameters \cite{zhang2024fedit,babakniya2023slora,zhang2023-FedPETuning,che2023FedPepTAO}.
-Among PEFT techniques, LoRA \cite{lora} gains significant attention \cite{zhang2024fedit}, including initialization \cite{babakniya2023slora}, partial matrix freezing for consistency between federated and local objectives \cite{sun2024lora}, and heterogeneous adapters for heterogeneous client resources \cite{bai2024federated}.
-Some works are dedicated to optimizing corresponding costs, e.g. low communication costs by transmitting only loss values and fixed random seeds based on zeroth-order optimization \cite{qin2024full}, and low memory cost by training with quantization \cite{xu2024forward}.
+\paragraph{Federated Learning for LLM Tuning} Federated tuning for LLMs gains widespread attention by enabling edge-side data use without direct access.
+Due to the scale of LLMs, many studies develop federated tuning based on parameter-efficient fine-tuning (PEFT) techniques to reduce memory and communication costs \cite{zhang2024fedit,babakniya2023slora,zhang2023-FedPETuning,che2023FedPepTAO}.
+Among PEFT techniques, LoRA \cite{lora} gains significant attention, with studies on initialization \cite{babakniya2023slora}, objective consistency \cite{sun2024lora}, and heterogeneous client resources \cite{bai2024federated}.
+Some works focus on specific costs, such as communication by transmitting only loss values and random seeds \cite{qin2024full} and memory by employing quantization-aware training \cite{xu2024forward}.

-During local training, existing works typically traverse all local data \cite{qin2024full,xu2024forward,zhang2024fedit,wu2024fedbiot,kuang2024federatedscope,sun2024lora}.
-On one hand, this leads to a significant computational overhead.
-On the other hand, due to the non-IID characteristics of FL, client-side data is often composed of a large number of samples from a few categories/domains.
-Repeated training on this data can result in overfitting to the local data, leading to reduced generalization ability on unseen tasks.
-Different from existing approaches, this work takes a data-centric perspective \cite{zha2023data}, which puts special efforts into \emph{data efficiency} by finding a small number of representative data samples for LLM tuning, aiming at better efficiency and generalization on unseen tasks.
+During local training, existing works typically consume all local data \cite{qin2024full,xu2024forward,zhang2024fedit,wu2024fedbiot,kuang2024federatedscope,sun2024lora}, leading to a significant computational cost and overfitting to the local data, as client-side data in FL often consists of many samples from only a few domains.
+Unlike existing methods, this work takes a data-centric perspective \cite{zha2023data}, which focuses on \emph{data efficiency} by selecting a small number of representative data samples for LLM tuning, to achieve better efficiency and generalization on unseen tasks.